Respect for Human Rights

 The Santen Group raises human rights awareness so that employees can demonstrate a high standard of ethics in all countries and regions in which we operate.

 Raising Human Rights Awareness

+The Santen Group strives to prevent the abuses of human rights.
 In accordance with the Universal Declaration of Human Rights, the ILO Conventions, the UN Guiding Principles on Business and Human Rights, other international norms, and the spirit behind them, the Santen Group believes in the importance of respecting the rights of each of its employees and acting with the highest ethical standards, and is working to strengthen awareness of these issues through training for new employees and ongoing training via e-learning.

 Our Code of Conduct as part of the Santen Code of Practice, which defines how every Santen employee should act, firmly declares, "We do not engage in discrimination against or harassment of individuals based on their gender, nationality, race, skin color, religion, creed, sexual orientation, age, education, family background, place of birth, disability, health issues, social position, etc. We respect individual personalities and do not engage in sexual, moral or any other kind of harassment in the workplace."
-Also, we are addressing human rights issues in our supply chains, such as child labor and forced labor.
+Also, we are addressing human rights issues in our supply chains, such as child labour and forced labour.